frappe/erpnext/erpnext/docs/user/manual/en/accounts/chart-of-accounts.md

 be worth the effort.
 You can also take the help of your accountant to setup your Chart of Accounts.

-Financial statement of your company is easily viewable in ERPNext.
+Financial statement of your organization is easily viewable in ERPNext.
 An Example of a financial statement is given below:

 <img class="screenshot" alt="Financial Analytics Balance Sheet" src="{{docs_base_url}}/assets/img/accounts/financial-analytics-bl.png">